Jessica Miller-Merrell | , , , , ,| By

 Recruiters are some of the most visible professionals on the web today and following up with them via email or on social media after applying for a job opening, can also be an effective way to improve the likelihood that you will receive a response from the company.
 I like to engage recruiters on multiple channels to help ensure they will at least open the message.
 You can send them a tweet telling a recruiter you just shot them an email and are awaiting their response or a quick note on LinkedIn paraphrasing your email.

-When sending any kind of email, I suggest using an email extension tool like the above mentioned YesWare to update you on when your message is opened.
+When sending any kind of email, I suggest using an email extension tool like an essay writing service or the above mentioned YesWare to update you on when your message is opened.
 This helps ensure that your email is getting to the right person and in a timely way.

 Dear <insert recruiter name>,